config_rec

 shrink_wrap_type = [GAUSS, GAUSS, GAUSS] # sub-triggers

-• shrink_wrap_threshold:
+• shrink_wrap_threshold

-optional, defaults to 0.1.
-A threshold value used in the gaussian filter algorithm.
+Mandatory, defines a threshold value used in the gaussian filter algorithm.

 shrink_wrap_threshold = 0.1